TomCarlson-NTAC/ndr-tests/ndr-test.md

  This NDR discusses NIEM data in XML terminology, complex types and elements, rather than using RDF terms, resources and properties.
 NIEM objects and associations coincide with RDF resources; both objects and associations correspond to RDF resources with additional constraints:

- NIEM associations are defined as n-ary properties, as described in [N-ary](#Appendix-A-References), <a target="_blank" href="http://www.w3.org/TR/2006/NOTE-swbp-n-aryRelations-20060412/#useCase3">"Use Case 3: N-ary relation with no distinguished participant"</a>.
+ NIEM associations are defined as n-ary properties, as described in [N-ary](#Appendix-A-References), ["Use Case 3: N-ary relation with no distinguished participant"](http://www.w3.org/TR/2006/NOTE-swbp-n-aryRelations-20060412/#useCase3).
 NIEM associations are defined in [Section 10.3, _Associations_, below](#associations).
 Assertions are made via NIEM-conformant XML data, described by [Section 12, _XML instance document rules_, below](#xml-instance-document-rules).

  The XML Schema types that define NIEM objects and associations are related to each other via elements and attributes.
 That is, a type contains elements and attributes, and an element or attribute has a value that is an instance of an XML Schema type.
 These elements and attributes are XML Schema representations, which correspond to RDF properties.
 NIEM-conformant XML Schemas describe things and their properties.
 NIEM-conformant data contains elements and attributes.
 These correspond to RDF resources and their properties, which describe their characteristics and relationships.